Liga Deportiva Universitaria de Quito in South American football

 Liga Deportiva Universitaria de Quito —often referred to as LDU Quito, Liga de Quito, or simply la Liga— is a professional football club based in Quito, Ecuador.
-The first international cup they took part of was the Copa Libertadores in 1970 as the champion of Ecuador.
+The first international cup they took part in was the Copa Libertadores in 1970 as the champion of Ecuador.
 Since then, they have taken part in the Copa CONMEBOL, Copa Sudamericana, Recopa Sudamericana, Suruga Bank Championship, and the FIFA Club World Cup.

 LDU Quito had the most success in the Recopa Sudamericana, winning back-to-back titles in 2009 and 2010.
 Their participation in the Recopa was achieved by winning the 2008 Copa Libertadores and the 2009 Copa Sudamericana.
-LDU Quito is the first, and to date only, Ecuadorian club to win any of the aforementioned tournaments.
+LDU Quito is the first, and to date, the only Ecuadorian club to win any of the aforementioned tournaments.

 In the tables, (H) denotes home ground, (A) denotes away ground, and (N) symbolizes neutral ground.
 The first score is always LDU Quito's.

 Copa Libertadores

 The Copa Libertadores was inaugurated in 1960, and LDU Quito first participated in 1970.
 They reached the semifinals in consecutive seasons in 1975 and 1976.
 After sporadic participation in the 1980s and 1990s, Liga became a regular participant in the 2000s.
 They won the competition in 2008, becoming the first Ecuadorian club to win the competition or any international title.